 My family and I live in Manahawkin and love being close to LBI and all it has to offer.
 My husband, Matt Matey, is on the Board of Directors of David’s Dream & Believe Cancer Foundation, and we have a beautiful daughter named Samantha.

 When I first received the call from my physician letting me know I had breast cancer, I was in pure shock.
 It never occurred to me that this could happen to someone like me, with no family history and no genetic markers.
 I was naive, to say the least.
 I quickly learned that most women diagnosed have no family history.
-After hearing I was Stage 2, I met with two different physicians, and ultimately chose to have a bilateral mastectomy followed by chemotherapy and radiation.
-I’m currently in chemo and will still need to complete 25 rounds of radiation and have 3 more surgeries.
+After hearing I was Stage 2, I met with two different physicians, and ultimately chose to have a bilateral mastectomy followed by 20 weeks of chemotherapy and 25 radiation treatments.
 It certainly is a long road, but the friendships, love and support I’ve found along the way, make it all possible.

 Sharing my journey has been very therapeutic and I believe being a patient advocate for DDBCF will allow me to bring to others that same love and support I’ve received.